Baum School of Art

 The Baum School of Art is a non-profit community art school located in Allentown, Pennsylvania.

 In 2016–2017, the school had a total enrollment of 3,346 students, 1,921 of which were children and teens, and 1,425 of which were adults.
 178 classes were offered for children and teens, and 168 for adult students.

 History

 The school was established in the summer of 1926, when artist Walter Emerson Baum was recruited by Blanche Lucas to provide art instruction to art teachers of the Allentown School District.
-Feedback was so positive that Baum was asked to return again and again.
-The classes became known as "The Baum School."
+Feedback was so positive that Baum was asked to return repeatedly, and classes became known as "The Baum School."

-Circulating Picture Club
+Circulating picture club

 Originally established in 1933 by Walter Emerson Baum, the Circulating Picture Club provides paintings for subscribers including banks, professional and business offices, government offices, and educational institutions.
-The Circulating Picture Club has over 586 pictures in circulation by artists including Walter Emerson Baum, John E. Berninger, Mel Stark, Ann Yost Whitesell, and others.
+The Circulating Picture Club has over 586 pictures in circulation by artists, including Baum, John E. Berninger, and others.